barchart/alerting-service-public/docs/content/quick_start.md

 ### Web Browsers

-A single-page HTML application allows users to configure, start, stop, edit, delete, and monitor alerts.
+A single-page HTML application allows you to configure, start, stop, edit, delete, and monitor alerts.

 You can find the source code here: